-The 2010 Master Water Supply Plan described activities intended to meet 6 regional objectives:
+The 2010 Master Water Supply Plan described activities intended to meet six regional objectives:

 - 1. Improve the predictive accuracy of the Twin Cities Metropolitan Area Groundwater Flow Model Version 2.00 (Metro Model 2). - 2.
 Assess local conditions in areas where this plan predicts that issues may arise should withdrawals continue at projected levels and from traditional sources. - 3.
 Develop a more thorough understanding of aquifer extent, capacity, and recharge, as well as long-term trends in the levels of the region's surface and groundwater systems to manage future water supply availability. - 4.
 Develop a better understanding of the distribution of natural and manmade contaminants and source water vulnerability. - 5.
-Guide water supply development toward regionally optimal locations and sources.

-6. Incorporating new information and using updated tools will improve the evaluation of new pumping sources, locations, and pumping rates to determine regionally optimal withdrawal scenarios.
+Guide water supply development toward regionally optimal locations and sources. - 6.
+Incorporate new information and use updated tools to improve the evaluation of new pumping sources, locations, and pumping rates to determine regionally optimal withdrawal scenarios.

-Since then, many projects have been undertaken and multiple sub-regional work groups have been formed and begun analyses of various water supply approaches.
+Since then, many projects have been undertaken and multiple subregional work groups have been formed and begun analyses of various water supply approaches.
 Examples include: